Now Reading

 Let’s dive into some of the best, blood-curdling, gasp-inducing Japanese horror movies.

-The 25 Best Japanese Horror Films
+Best Japanese Horror Movies

 25. Writhing Tongue (1980)